-Proven to detect evidence of a T cell-mediated immune response to SARS-CoV-2 infection in PCR positive patients with a negative serology test result
+Proven to detect evidence of a T cell-mediated immune response to SARS-CoV-2 infection in PCR positive patients with negative serology test results

 Why partner with Oxford Immunotec?

-A leading global diagnostics company with an 18-year history of transforming T cell science into meaningful insights using the T-SPOT Technology.
+A leading global diagnostics company with a nearly 20-year history of transforming T cell science into meaningful insights using the T-SPOT Technology.
 The T-SPOT Technology is proven in TB diagnostics with > 20 million tests shipped to > 50 countries where the T-SPOT.TB test is approved for clinical use.

 _Why offer COVID-19 T cell testing?_